siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Define the new node type:
+Specify the new node type:

 ```go
 const KindText = "text"
 ```

-Next, implement a node that performs the desired functionality.
-Using the provided `OneToOneNode` template, the node will receive input packets, process them, and emit output packets:
+Implement a node that performs the desired functionality.
+Use the `OneToOneNode` template, which receives input packets, processes them, and emits output packets:

 ```go
 type TextNode struct {